Alan Partridge: Character

-Alan Partridge is an incompetent and tactless television and radio presenter.
-He is socially inept, often offending his guests, and has an inflated sense of importance and celebrity.
-According to the Telegraph, Partridge is "utterly convinced of his own superiority, and bewildered by the world's inability to recognise it".
-Marber described him as part of a British tradition of "sad little man" characters such as Captain Mainwaring, Basil Fawlty and David Brent.
-His need for public attention drives him to deceit, treachery and shameless self-promotion, and sometimes violence; for example, in the Knowing Me, Knowing Yule Christmas special, he assaults a BBC boss and a paralysed man.
-Marber said Partridge's fundamental characteristic is desperation.
+Alan Partridge is an incompetent and tactless television and radio presenter, with an inflated sense of importance and celebrity.
+He is socially inept and often offends his guests.
+His need for public attention drives him to deceit, treachery and shameless self-promotion.
+In the Knowing Me, Knowing Yule Christmas special, he assaults a BBC boss and a paralysed man.
+Marber said Partridge's fundamental characteristic is desperation, and described him as part of a British tradition of "sad little man" characters such as Captain Mainwaring, Basil Fawlty and David Brent.